Brown’s text-based paintings and mixed-media pieces are idiosyncratic and cultural commentaries on the interaction of

 Callum Brown’s text-based paintings and mixed-media pieces are idiosyncratic and cultural commentaries on the interaction of the visual,

 the linguistic and the iconic.
 He SUPERCRASHES fragments of text, sentences, imploding statements, dynamic thought, caustic words, silly comments, modern logos, cliches, scribbles, color fields, shapes and lines to dislocate, obscure or pulverize common understanding or beliefs.

 He plays in his own graphic and literary world filled with color-saturated imagery and multi-layered signs – all made on a hard surface

-Responding to and engaging in a plethora of his own images and found images, he applies his understanding of the complex transactions of representation in the making of art.
-With the collision of word, picture, shape and line [an agitated step-child of his commercial design work] he has evolved a unique signature – sometimes tripping over the echoes of other signatures – that reverberates in the forever-evolving visual languages of our time.
+Responding to and engaging in a plethora of his own images and found images, he applies his understanding of the complex transactions in making art.
+With the collision of word, picture, shape and line [an agitated step-child of his commercial design work] he has evolved a unique signature, that reverberates in the forever-evolving visual languages of our time.

 His unique, singular work, is iconic.
 Ironic.
-Often humourous.
+Often humorous.
 And sometimes dour.